xAppashx/TimeComparaisonOfSortingAlgs/README.md

   The annex file “Result2” is a closeup of the Merge and Quick sort.
 Focusing only on these 2 by not plotting the Insertion and Bubble sort (comment out the lines 117 and 118), we start to see a difference in between these 2 algorithms.
 The Quick sort (like its name indicates) turns out to be the quickest here.

   But does that make it the fastest sorting algorithm there is?
-Find out in my future repositories!
+Find out in this repository: https://github.com/xAppashx/QuickSortVsPython.sort